7/31/2026

 8am.
 The forecast looks strong windy.
 I want to join the crew at Diablo, but I don’t think I will be able to make it early enough because I have a meeting at 9.
 I spend 40min of indecision looking at forecasts.
 My morning meeting cancels.
 Diablo still looks strong.
 It might back down as it does (it does), but I’m not relishing the idea of climbing out of there.
 And my goal this season is lots of OTB volbiv, so I bail for mission.
 Maybe it will be less windy.
 And Tuesday even better… maybe I can triangle.
 I grab my cheese and granola and tent.
 But I forget my sandwich.

 I take the express lane, pretending I’m 3 people.
 I hike fast.
 It looks so on.
 I pass George D. He has a pee tube question (it’s his first time)...I tell him don’t worry it’s just a little water.
 Crap, no sandwich.
 I launch low down and climb out.
 I’m over alum rock in 40min, noon.
 This is crazy.
 Cumies are amazing, and way out over the urban sprawl too.
 I clip RHV arispace (nvm, I forget it’s only 2kft).
 I keep an eye on the drop out over Almaden…it’s not moving fast.
 It’s so cold… the hardest part is pumping my arms and breathing to relax to maintain good circulation.
 Low past mt misery…i forget it’s important to go slower here.
 5 up to cloudbase.
 Things are starting to OD south of me.
 Cloud aspect ratios near me are still ok.
-It looks good OTB.
+It looks good OTB (over the back).
 Here’s my chance..
 I chicken out and push west instead.
 Sink of course.
 I feel more W wind.
 At least I make it to the W facing ridge.
 I can soar til the sun comes back.
 25min.
 Back to cloudbase.
 It’s much lower now.
 I dont understand.
 I chicken out again and push south instead.
 Sink.
 I screw around and bomb out.
 The SW monterey flow is already pushing in.
 I didn’t update fast enough… should have chosen the SW face near me to die on.

 https://www.xcontest.org/world/en/flights/detail:danfourie/9.05.2022/18:21